imperialCHEPI/healthgps/datamodel.md

 Countries disease specific estimates are modelled using a multi-dimensional entity to represent a two dimensional series, *time x age*, for *gender* and *measure type* combinations.
 The following entities provide the *diseases model* required data, all fields are required for a row definition.

 ### Disease
-Diseases can be dynamic defined within the *Health GPS framework* using data only.
+Diseases can be dynamic defined within the *Health-GPS framework* using data only.
 The *disease* entity models the common measures required to define all diseases.

 | Field name | Data Type | Constraint | Description |
 | :---       | :---      | :---       | :--- |